Shreyasc27/Euphonic-Electronica/README.md

 ### Overview

 Euphonic-Electronica is a pet project of Anjuna fanboy Shreyas Chaudhari.
 I have been following Anjunadeep since almost episode no 40.
-As on today, unless I go back and check when the spisode was published; I would not even remember since when I have been following Anjunadeep.
+As on today, unless I go back and check when the episode was published; I would not even remember since when I have been following Anjunadeep.

 Needles to say, I'm a big fan of this group.
-Everytime when the episode of Anjunadeep is / was broadcasted, I had a routine which I used to follow.
+Everytime when the episode of Anjunadeep is broadcasted, I had a routine which I used to follow.

 First step for me after the episode was broadcasted was to check if the episode was uploaded to SoundCloud.
-Majority of times, because of the difference in the time zone, I used to missout the live broadcast.
-Episode uploaded to the SoundCloud used to be a big relief.
+Majority of times, because of the difference in the time zone, I used to miss out the live broadcast.
+Finding episode uploaded to the SoundCloud used to be a big relief.

-Next step is whenever I was listening the episode on SoundCloud, trying to find out the names of the tracks.
+Next step is whenever I was listening the episode on SoundCloud, I used to try to find out the names of the tracks.
 I tried using Shazam numerous times but majority of times, it was of no use.
 Then came the 1001Tracklists.
-Since then, finding the ID of the song was always easy.
+Since then, finding the ID of the song was easy.

 Over the period of time, I had developed another hobby where in if the artist is relatively new to the Anjunadeep label, then I used to look out for the artist on Spotify, Twitter & Facebook.
 Look out for the hit tracks, any festival performance etc and then try to find the new tracks of the artists as well.

-I have created this application as a one stop solution to all the aboves problems.
+I have created this application as a one stop solution to all the aboves challenges.
 This is a standalone application where in for every Anjunadeep episode, a SoundCloud link, the tracklist list on 1001Tracklist and then the Spotify, Facebook, Twitter profiles of the artist are coalated.

 ### Application